ytur/USController/README.md

 dataSource.detailToggle()
 ```

-It removes the USController and views permanently from its parent controller and view.
+It removes the USController and its subviews permanently from parent controller and view.
 ```Swift
 dataSource.disposeTheController()
 ```